-The Cooperative will send the member a letter postmarked at least 21 days prior to disconnection, or in the case where the disconnection has already occurred, will reconnect the service for up to twenty-one (21) days for any member who produces a written statement from a licensed Wisconsin physician, social services or law enforcement official which identifies the medical or protective services emergency and specifies the time frame (not to exceed 21 days) during which disconnection of electric service will aggravate the circumstances.
-Disconnection of service will occur, with a twenty-four (24) hour notice once the specified time expires unless all obligations of the member to the Cooperative have been satisfied.
+Where a member has supplied the Cooperative with a written statement from a licensed Wisconsin physician, social services or law enforcement official which identifies a medical or protective services situation which could be aggravated by disconnection, the Cooperative will send the member a letter postmarked at least 21 days prior to disconnection.
+Or in the case where the disconnection has already occurred, will reconnect the service for up to twenty-one (21) days for any member who produces a written statement from a licensed Wisconsin physician, social services or law enforcement official which identifies the medical or protective services emergency and specifies the time frame (not to exceed 21 days) during which disconnection of electric service will aggravate the circumstances.
+Where reconnection has occurred under this paragraph, disconnection of service may occur, with a twenty-four (24) hour notice once the specified time expires unless all obligations of the member to the Cooperative have been satisfied.